infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/communication.md

-*Insert ‘video of selecting active freq at airport*
+*Insert ‘video clip' of selecting active freq at airport using the mini map*